-It was great.
-We laughed and laughed, until we pulled into the strip mall parking lot behind Tommy’s Hamburgers.
-As always, there was a line for the chilli and cheese smothered burgers.
-It didn’t matter, we had taken the afternoon off.
+It’s great.
+We laugh and laugh, until we pulled into the strip mall parking lot behind Tommy’s Hamburgers.
+As always, there’s a line for the chili and cheese smothered burgers.
+We’re in no rush; we’ve taken the afternoon off.

 “What was the Lampoon like, when you were there?”
-I asked.
+I ask.

 “What makes you think I went to college, let alone Harvard?”

-“Everyone else, other than Miller, went there,” I guessed.
+“Everyone else, other than Miller, went there,” I guess.